michaeladler/aoc-2023/puzzle/day20.md

 In the second example, after pushing the button 1000 times, 4250 low pulses and 2750 high pulses are sent.
 Multiplying these together gives 11687500.

 Consult your module configuration; determine the number of low pulses and high pulses that would be sent after pushing the button 1000 times, waiting for all pulses to be fully handled after each push of the button.
 What do you get if you multiply the total number of low pulses sent by the total number of high pulses sent?

 Your puzzle answer was 929810733.

-The first half of this puzzle is complete!
-It provides one gold star: *

 --- Part Two ---